gek20/Write_a_Data_Science_Blog_Post/README.md

 ### Business Understanding

 These were the questions we decided to explore in our dataset:
+1- Which are the neighborhood with more Airbnb locations?
+2- What are the features that most affect price?
+And among amenities?
-1- Check the average availability and the average price of rooms in the different months of the year 2- Try to identify which area is more subject to the fluctuation over the months 3- Which are the features that affect the price?
-Is the location one of them?
+2- Try to identify which area is more subject to the fluctuation over the months

 ### Data Cleaning
 Covert columns to the proper type, handle nan values etc..